julius-speech/dictation-kit/README.md

 ## How to run

 1. Prepare an audio input on your PC: plug-in your microphone etc.
+2. Check your default audio record device, its recording volume, unmute.
+Julius will capture audio at 16kHz 16bit monaural.
+3. (Windows) Prior to run, test audio input with `adintool-gui.bat`.
+It shows how your speech is being detected on your machine.
-2. Execute one of the "run-\*.sh" or "run-\*.bat" script which is suitable for your environment.
+4. Execute one of the `run-\*.sh` or `run-\*.bat` script which is suitable for your environment.
-3. If it seems not working, first check your audio volume and noise.
-Adequate volume and low noise is ideal.
-Second, test device parameters.
-It tries to capture audio as 16kHz 16bit monaural.

 ## About models